97x/command-handler/README.md

-A simple DJS command handler for my discord bot.
+A simple DJS v13 command handler for a future discord bot.
 Not yet complete.